 That’s perfectly fine to do.

-Life insurers would pay the death benefit as a lump sum unless another option was previously chosen.
+Life insurers would pay the death benefit as a lump sum unless another option were previously chosen.

 Depending on how much life insurance you buy, another option for you to consider is how the beneficiary receives the proceeds.